 What if you’re on Medicare and you want more chiropractic care coverage?
 Consider switching to a Medicare Advantage plan.
 Some of these plans pick up the chiropractor costs Original Medicare won’t pay for.
 They may even cover costs tied to other alternative health services, too.

-First, pull out your policy and look it over.
-Don’t have it handy (or can’t find it)?
+To find out if your health insurance covers chiropractor visits and treatments, pull out your policy and look it over.
+Don’t have it handy or can’t find it?
 Look on the insurance company’s website.
 Most have sample copies of all their policies that you can review.

-Questions to ask your insurance company about chiropractic coverage
+Questions to ask your health insurance company about chiropractic coverage:

-How much will I have to pay for those treatments, services, or product if my plan doesn’t cover them?
+- How much will I have to pay for chiropractic treatments or services if my plan doesn’t cover them?

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.